-How to manage complex pattern inference tasks?
+How to model more complex pattern inference tasks with external, objective uncertainty?
 Extend the tools of signal detection theory to object recognition/estimation.

 Two main observations for simplification:

 Graphical models of influence

 Task dependence: Bayesian inference theory -> Bayesian decision theory, to take into account what information is important and what is not.
 I.e. what is signal and what is noise.